-There will be a restriction on the number of beachgoers allowed on each beach or lakefront, and social distancing measures will be required.
+As of January 26, 2022 it’s unclear if there will be a restriction on the number of beachgoers allowed on each beach or lakefront, or if any social distancing measures will be required.

-- Capacity limits will be in place and will differ from beach to beach
+- Capacity limits may be in place and will differ from beach to beach

 What are the rules for Ocean City beaches?

 - Ocean City does not have any additional rules for their beaches.

 Where can I learn more about this beach?

 For more information about the Ocean City beaches, call (609) 399-1111 or visit the Ocean City website.